Abdi Hashi Abdullahi: Career

 Abdullahi became an early civil servant and held various positions Somali Democratic Republic during the 1970s and 1980s, most notably the governor of the southern Somali province of Merca between 1979 and 1990.

 Following the collapse of the central government in 1991, during Abdullahi Yusuf Ahmed administration, Abdullahi served as Minister of Heritage and Culture between 2004 and 2007, as well as Minister of Health of the Transitional Federal Government of Somalia in 2008.

 He has also held seats in the Federal Parliament of Somalia several times.

 Senate speaker

-On January 2017, Abdullahi was elected as the first speaker of the Somali Senate since its formation 2016.
+In January 2017, Abdullahi was elected as the first speaker of the Somali Senate since its formation 2016.

 On 26 April 2022, Abdullahi was re-elected as Speaker of the Senate of Somalia for a second term.

 On 3 December 2024, the announcement of the death of his predecessor Mohamed Ali Yusuf in Istanbul, Turkey, Abdullahi shared a statement expressing his legacy, calling him a "patriotic person with faith and humble spirit."
 Followed by a state funeral, Abdullahi prayed the Janasah at Mogadishu Airport on 6 December 2024.